Salted Caramel Apple Pie

 The dough recipe is a classic one that I use all the time but the filling is from Four & Twenty Blackbirds.
 Their pies are epic and I had to go with their recipe for this one as it’s such an easy one and it turns our great all the time.
 The key to making sure you get the flakiest pie is to keep the dough well chilled before baking, the rest is simple and will yield a very yummy apple pie.
 The hardest thing to do after that is wait until it’s completely cool (did not do that with this pie by the way as you can see it was extra leaky cause I was impatient and the filling hadn’t set yet and how could you blame me for it - its smelled sooooooo good) before you cut into it and the hardest decision after that will be what to have it with - ice cream or whipped cream or drizzled with extra caramel sauce or all three.

-For the pie crust (makes 1 single pie crust – DOUBLE for lattice or solid top sheet)
+For the pie crust (makes 2 pie crust – halve recipe for single pie crust)

 - 1 cup of caramel sauce, store bought or homemade (recipe below)